Snapchat/KeyDB/README.md

 Playing with Redis
 ------------------

-You can use redis-cli to play with Redis.
-Start a redis-server instance, then in another terminal try the following:
+You can use keydb-cli to play with Redis.
+Start a keydb-server instance, then in another terminal try the following:

     % cd src
-    % ./redis-cli
+    % ./keydb-cli
     redis> ping
     PONG
     redis> set foo bar